janbaykara/env-var/README.md

 ```

 #### asPortNumber()
-Converts the value of the environment variable to a string and verifies it's
+Converts the value of the environment variable to an integer and verifies it's
 within the valid port range of 0-65535.
 As a result well known ports are
 considered valid by this function.